nickbrandt/GitLab/doc/user/project/web_ide/index.md

 When the terminal is started and is successfully connected to the runner, then the runner's shell prompt appears in the terminal.
-From here, you can enter commands executed within the runner's environment.
+From here, you can enter commands executed in the runner's environment.
 This is similar to running commands in a local terminal or through SSH.

 While the terminal is running, it can be stopped by clicking **Stop Terminal**.